 The top of the original Sgeir Bhuidhe lighthouse

-The Port Appin studio, right by the pier, is run by Alex Gourlay, a landscape artist, and his wife Meg who is a textile designer.
-You can visit by appointment, and buy on line.
+The Port Appin studio, right by the pier, is run by Alex Gourlay, a landscape artist, and his wife Midge who is a textile designer.
+You can visit by appointment, and buy on-line (ph 01631 730594).
 The pastiche turrets on some of the modern houses by the pier leave something to be desired.

 If you want to nip across to Lismore there is a passenger ferry operating from the pier.
 And you can hire bikes in Port Appin.

 Airds bay is a bit more sheltered, at least from the north and west.
 The fine big house overlooking the bay is 18th century Airds House, privately owned so you can't really get near it.
 However, the round walk is good via Port Appin.
 It takes about 40 minutes if you are not tempted by the two excellent eating establishments above.
 Go ashore (with some difficulty) on the west side of the bay, pick up the track and turn left or right.
 To the left, near the headland is an impressive natural arch in the quartzite.
 A smaller more hidden one is to the right.
 The deciduous trees are lovely, clinging in some places to the limestone cliffs.
 In a short while you get to the Pierhouse.
 Further on, just before taking the path back off the road to Airds Bay, is the Airds Hotel.
 Also the village hall is near here where you can get local information, and there is a general store too.
 Plus the craft shop and a red telephone box converted to a book exchange.

 An alternative is to walk along the road towards Glaceriska Bay on Loch Creran and take a look at Druimnell Gardens.